fiesta/apidocs/list-management-api.rst

 group's creator.
 Let's add another member using the `members` URI that was returned above:

+    .. note:: Trusted clients may create a group without user access.
+To do this the client must not supply a creator.
+The only available paramters are a domain and a group description.
+If a creator is supplied, a user access token is expected.

 .. http:post:: /membership/(string: group_id)

     Add a group membership.
 Requires :ref:`user-auth` with "modify"